5. The Printers and Publishers

 A Lancashire New Year’s Gift as This day is published ...
 Lancashire Illustrated.

-All three of these works, as mentioned, were said
+All three of these works, Ireland, Lancashire and

-eight engravings at 2s.
-Other counties followed in due course.
+with eight engravings at 2s.
+Other English counties followed in due course.

 Just as Jennings was happy to publish a